marjoleinF/pre/README.md

 # Generalized Prediction Ensembles: Combining MARS, rules and linear terms

-An even more flexible ensembling approach is implemented in function `gpe()`, which allows for fiting Generalized Prediction Ensembles: It combines the MARS (multivariate Adaptive Splines) approach of Friedman (1991) with the RuleFit approach of Friedman & Popescu (2008).
+An even more flexible ensembling approach is implemented in function `gpe()`, which allows for fitting Generalized Prediction Ensembles: It combines the MARS (multivariate Adaptive Splines) approach of Friedman (1991) with the RuleFit approach of Friedman & Popescu (2008).
 In other words, `gpe()` fits an ensemble composed of hinge functions (possibly